 Eating healthy meals and getting enough exercise are important components of a healthy lifestyle.
-But what about when you get peckish in between meals?
-Or when you’re in need of a mid-afternoon energy boost?
+But what about when you get peckish in-between meals?
+Or, when you’re in need of a mid-afternoon energy boost?

-From homemade hummus and jalapeno poppers to frozen berry yoghurt, here are 14 tasty snacks that can be enjoyed as a part of a healthy diet.
+From homemade hummus and jalapeño poppers to frozen berry yoghurt, here are 14 tasty snacks that can be enjoyed as part of a healthy diet.

 1. Homemade popcorn

 Why not try these savoury popcorn recipes from Diabetes UK?
 You can choose from a cheesy garlic or chilli lemon topping – or perhaps you’ll decide to make both!

 2. Mini chicken fajitas

-Each fajita is 41 calories apiece, with 3g of protein, 2g fat, and just 1g of sugar; making this a low-calorie, high-protein snack, that will keep you full for longer.
+Each fajita is 41 calories, with 3g of protein, 2g of fat, and just 1g of sugar; making this a low-calorie, high-protein snack that’ll keep you full for longer.

 4. Courgette fritters